cevek/restio/README.md

 ```

-First you need to create api factory, which can shared between any react apps (react native/web/ssr)
+First you need to create api factory, which can be shared between any react apps (react native/web/ssr)

 Next you should group income responses by buckets